 - Draw electrolyte into the hydrometer several times to permit the thermometer to adjust to the electrolyte temperature and note the reading.
 Examine the color of the electrolyte.
 A brown or gray coloration indicates a problem with the battery and is a sign that the battery is nearing the end of its life. - 2.
-Draw the minimum quantity of electrolyte into the hydrometer to permit the float to float freely without contacting the top or bottom of the cylinder. - 3.
-Hold the hydrometer in a vertical position at eye level and note the reading where the electrolyte meets the scale on the float. - Add or subtract four points (.004) to the reading for every 10° F (6° C) the electrolyte temperature is above or below 80° F (27° C).
+Draw the minimum quantity of electrolyte into the hydrometer to permit the float to float freely without contacting the top or bottom of the cylinder. - Hold the hydrometer in a vertical position at eye level and note the reading where the electrolyte meets the scale on the float. - 4.
+Add or subtract four points (.004) to the reading for every 10° F (6°C) the electrolyte temperature is above or below 80° F (27° C).
 Adjust the reading to conform with the electrolyte temperature, e.g., if the reading indicates a specific gravity of 1.250 and the electrolyte temperature is 90° F (32° C), add four points (.004) to the 1.250 which gives a corrected reading of 1.254.
-Similarly if the temperature was 70° F (21° C), subtract four points (.004) from the 1.250 to give a corrected reading of 1.246 (Ref Fig. 30 on page 23).
+Similarly if the temperature was 70° F (21° C), subtract four points (.004) from the 1.250 to give a corrected reading of 1.246 (Ref Fig. 22). - Test each cell and note the readings (corrected to 80° F or 27° C).
+A variation of fifty points between any two cell readings (example 1.250 1.200) indicates a problem with the low reading cell(s).